coschain/contentos-go/cmd/autosetup/README.md

 pkill cosd
 ```

-Then execute the following commands in order
+Then execute the following commands under the current path in order
 ```
 go build
 ./autosetup